 Technical documentation keeps a business running smoothly.
-Good documentation is easy to read, well-organized, accessible, and, most importantly, comprehensive when written properly.
-With essential data at its fingertips, a company can leverage critical information into successful business outcomes.
+Good documentation is easy to read, well-organized, accessible, and, most importantly, comprehensive–when written properly.
+Paired with a documentation writer, a company can leverage critical information into successful business outcomes.

-Furthermore, technical documentation is one of the best examples of professional technical writing services.
-That’s because tech writers are experts at documenting the highly technical aspects of products, services, and processes.
+Technical documentation is one of the best examples of professional technical writing services because tech writers are experts at documenting the highly technical aspects of products, services, and processes.

 In this article, you will learn what a documentation writer is, the types of documents they write, and why they are critical assets for your business.
-Moreover, keep in mind that while documentation writers are technically a subset of technical writers, both terms are used interchangeably.
-You’ll also learn why writing good technical documentation is important to your overall strategy.
+Keep in mind that while documentation writers are technically a subset of technical writers, the terms are often used interchangeably.
+You’ll also learn why writing good technical documentation is important to your overall business strategy.

 What Are Documentation Writers?

-In every industry, big and small organizations use a variety of documentation.
+In every industry, big and small organizations use a variety of technical documents.
 Companies cannot operate without these manuals, guidelines, and SOPs.
-These documents contain the company’s essential data.
-That is why business operations, continuity, and success depend on the quality and effectiveness of documentation.
+These documents contain the company’s essential data, which is why business operations, continuity, and success depend on the quality and effectiveness of documentation.

-In addition, a documentation writer is responsible for communicating complex information in a clear and useful manner.
+A documentation writer is responsible for communicating complex information in a clear and useful manner through technical documentation.
 All types of technical writers simplify product functionality and oversee and maintain document management systems and processes.

-Moreover, documentation writers obtain essential information by working alongside subject matter experts (SMEs), developers, engineers, and project managers.
+Documentation writers often obtain essential information by working alongside subject matter experts (SMEs), developers, engineers, and project managers.
 Documentation writer jobs are projected to grow six percent from 2021 to 2031 according to Bureau of Labor Statistics.
 Documentation writers are experienced in industries that rely on technology, like IT, medicine, marketing, and engineering.

 Who Writes Technical Documentation?

 Technical documentation is typically written by either a subject matter expert, a technical writer, or documentation specialists who are trained in a particular subject.
-Documentation writers for hire are highly specialized pools of writers.
+Documentation writers are highly specialized pools of writers who have honed their skill sets to develop high-level technical documentation.

-Best practices for technical writing of documents include having the documents available live on a Google drive or other cloud-based repository.
-By using these cloud-based features, everyone involved in the team and project can view, edit, and share a master document to keep track of all changes in real time.
+Best practices for technical writing documents include having the documents available live on a cloud-based repository.
+By using these cloud-based features, everyone involved in a team and project can view, edit, and share a master document to keep track of all changes in real time.

 Documentation Writers are Fluent in All Types of Technical Documents

 Over the years, documentation writers have developed a misleading reputation.
 Many often think they produce simple documents, like board game instructions or TV guides.
-However, there are many types of technical writing documents.
+However, there are many types of technical writing documents, some much more complex than others.

-A technical writer tends to focus on various technical documents, from compliance policies to aircraft specifications to incident management plans.
+A technical writer can focus on various technical documents, from compliance policies to aircraft specifications to incident management plans.
 These types of technical writing documents are critical documents for daily business operations.

-In addition, documentation writers produce so many types of documents that listing every kind is nearly impossible.
-But here are a few examples of technical documentation from the tech industry.
+In addition, documentation writers produce so many types of documents that listing every kind they are capable of working on is nearly impossible.
+Listed below are a few examples of technical documentation that can be created by documentation writers for the tech industry:

 IT Documentation

 IT documentation is part of technical documentation writing and is a collection of documents describing how an IT team operates.
-These are critical documents for ensuring that all systems use as expected at all times.
+These are critical documents for ensuring that all systems are used as expected at all times.

-• Java documentation — The Java computer programming language can be very complex.
+• Java Documentation — The Java computer programming language can be very complex.
 Documenting its principal rules for an organization or one of its projects is critical for business operations.
-Moreover, there are generally two types of Java documents:
+There are generally two types of Java documents:

 • External documents: A description of the guidelines and restrictions in a Java program.